bhavin04890/rhdp-pxe/docs/source/cli-based-labs/app-io-control-cli.rst

 .. code-block:: shell

-  oc get svc -n portworx grafana
+  oc get svc -n portworx grafana-svc

+Navigate to the LoadBalancer endpoint and append :3000 at the end.
 Log in using admin/admin credentials.
 You will be prompted to set a new password for Grafana.
 You can set it to Password!.
 If you use anything else as a password, please remember it - or you may not be able to access Grafana in upcoming modules if desired!

 Once logged in, find the Portworx Volume Dashboard by navigating to left pane --> Dashboards --> Manage --> Portworx Volume Dashboard